 These types of crimes are deeply personal and difficult for the victims to discuss.
 Whether child or adult, victims experience shame, fear, guilt and embarrassment.
 Overcoming these emotions to trust another enough to share their experience can be difficult.
 Yet we know that talking about it is the first step to providing safety and healing.
 Kids Talk facilitates this by bringing the system to the person, utilizing a certified forensic interviewer who skillfully meets the investigative needs while remaining person-focused.
 We ensure that parents and caregivers are guided towards resources that will help heal the individual and the family.

 No fees are charged for our services, and Kids Talk operates entirely from donations and grants.
-2020 marks our first annual Thanksgiving fundraising campaign, “A Season of Gratitude”.
-Please consider a gift today.
+Please consider a gift to Kids Talk today.
 Now more than ever, we need your help to ensure the safety and healing of some of our most vulnerable Hoosiers!